Darrell Schweitzer: Life and career

 Schweitzer was born in Woodbury, New Jersey, son of Francis Edward and Mary Alice Schweitzer.
 He attended Villanova University from 1970 to 1976, from which he received a B.S. in geography (1974) and an M.A. in English (1976).
 He started his literary career as a reviewer and columnist.
 He worked as an editorial assistant for Isaac Asimov's SF Magazine from 1977 to 1982 and Amazing Stories from 1982 to 1986, was co-editor with George H. Scithers and John Gregory Betancourt of Weird Tales from 1987 to 1990 and sole editor of the same magazine from 1991 to 1994 and its successor, Worlds of Fantasy & Horror, from 1994 to 1996.
 From 1998 to 2007 he was again co-editor of the revived Weird Tales, first with Scithers and then with Scithers and Betancourt.
 He has also been a part-time literary agent for the Owlswick Agency in Philadelphia. and a World Fantasy Award judge.
 He is a member of Science Fiction Writers of America and Horror Writers of America.
-He lives and works in the Philadelphia area.